HenriMertens/PICOGYM/rev/hard/Droids0/Droids0_solution.md

 }

 ```
-  This would mean that the marjoram function is always called so there would be no need for an if block.
-Also the paprika function has 4 parameters while we only provide one in the java function.
+  This would mean that the marjoram function is always called, so there would be no need for an if block.
+Also, the paprika function has 4 parameters while we only provide one in the java function.
   8) Anyway, the next logical step is to look at this marjoram function (I already renamed some stuff):
 ```c
 void marjoram(void)